OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-12.md

 ## Mark 12:10

-Have you not read this Scripture: ‘The stone that the builders rejected has become the cornerstone;
+Have you not read this passage of Scripture: ‘The stone that the builders rejected has become the cornerstone;

 ## Mark 12:11